ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 Data Driven Scrum (DDS) was chosen as the project methodology to guide the use of sprint planning as DDS is an agile methodology and a core principle of agile development is developing software that is user-focused.
 Thus, creating user stories was chosen as the method of requirement specification as they keep the product team focused on the value of their software’s features and how they address a particular need of the client (https://www.atlassian.com/agile/project-management/user-stories).
 User stories articulate the desired purpose of the system and provide the basis for communication and collaboration between the product team about the user’s requirements.
 User stories are also meant to be easily understood and revised, which is helpful for an inexperienced product team like that of this project.

-The feature of a developer being able to whitelist a user's emails so that
+The feature of a developer being able to whitelist a user's emails so that only the project's clients could sign up on the site

 ### Prioritisation method

+MOSCOW

 ### Documented and prioritised requirements
 Link to the full list of documented and prioritised requirements.